GameplayJDK/pySCLikeSync/README.md

 * [Soundcloud](https://github.com/soundcloud/soundcloud-python) e.g. `pip install soundcloud`
 * [mutagen](https://bitbucket.org/lazka/mutagen) e.g. `pip install mutagen` (ignored < 1.3)

 On linux the `pip` commands might require `sudo` access.

-It only works with python 2.7 due to the print-print()-changes and the urllib module, which is removed in python 3.X (until it's installed manually).
+This script only works with python 2.7 due to the print-print()-changes and the urllib module, which is removed in python 3.X (until it's installed manually).
 Currently there are no plans to release a port to python 3.4, since python 2.7 is still the commonly preinstalled version on linux os.

-If the download of one track seems to take too long and there is no significant change to the filesize, use `CTRL + C` to interrupt the current download and skip it (this doesn't remove the t_id and the file!).
+If the download process of one track seems to take too long and there is no significant change to the filesize, use `CTRL + C` to interrupt the current download and skip it.
+This doesn't remove the t_id and the file, so you might need to remove those by hand.

 Download it:
 * [v1.0](http://download1324.mediafire.com/m142bqeg5ikg/zt4x9ixu56rw4b5/pySCLikeSync-v1.0.py)